radar/ryanbigg.com/_posts/2020-02-02-rom-and-dry-showcase-part-2.markdown

 ...
 ```

 By using `include` like this, we will be able to access our contract and repository in a simpler fashion.
-To do that, we can change our `validate` and `persist` methods in this transaction to this:
+To do that, we can change our `validate` and `persist` methods in this operation to this:

 ```ruby
 def validate(params)